Hello tell us about your troupe and three fun facts about it!

 How did you come up with the name?

-Why did you choose to be a short form troupe?
+Why did you chose to be a short form troupe?

 What is your Favourite short form game?